spilioeve/WM-src/README.md

 Change this to `True` and specify the Redis instance in order to use Redis as a back-end as detailed in the [API Architecture section below](#api-architecture).

+>Note: Flask-BasicAuth is used to authenticate the API.
+The username and password should be configured in `config.py`.
+The defaults are `TESTUSER` and `TESTPASSWORD`.

 Once you have set the appropriate configuration, including the path to your CoreNLP instance, you can run the application with:

 ```